Quantum Mixing and Benjamini-Schramm Convergence of Hyperbolic Surfaces: Introduction

 We pose perhaps an obvious question: is it possible to remove the averaging present in our theorems?
 In the large-energy regime, this corresponds to the quantum unique ergodicity conjecture of Rudnick and Sarnak, see \cite{RS94}.
-The conjecture has been resolved in certain special cases (notably by Lindenstrauss for arithmetic surfaces \cite{Lin06}), but remains open in general.
-Analogous large-scale results are known for graphs; for instance, large-scale quantum unique ergodicity for random regular graphs was proved by Bauerschmidt et al. \cite{BHY19}.
-We conjecture that the conclusions of Theorem \ref{Thm: Large-scale analogue} remain valid even without averaging.
-We refer to such statements as large-scale quantum unique ergodic and large-scale quantum unique mixing.
-These would parallel the averaging-free results of Cipolloni et al. \cite{CES21}.
-A possibility is to try to establish this first using random models, such as Weil-Petersson model, or by using arithmetic surfaces and thus complement Lindenstrauss \cite{Lin06}.
-In particular, for arithmetic surfaces, averaging-free off-diagonal bounds are of significant interest: strong estimates on \( |\langle \psi_{j}, \psi_{k} \psi_{l} \rangle| \) could contribute to a proof of the Lindelöf hypothesis, to which quantum chaos is elegantly connected via the Watson \( L \)-function \cite{Wat02}.
+The conjecture has been resolved in certain special cases (notably by Lindenstrauss for arithmetic surfaces and Hecke eigenfunctions \cite{Lin06}), but remains open in general.
+We expect that the conclusions of Theorem \ref{Thm: Large-scale analogue} and Theorem \ref{Thm: Probabilistic main theorem} remain valid even without averaging, possibly requiring only minor adjustments to the statements.
+Especially, the averaging-free version of the probabilistic Theorem \ref{Thm: Probabilistic main theorem} would parallel the averaging-free results for random graphs \cite{BHKY17, BKY17, BHY19} and random matrices \cite{CES21}.
+However, the averaging-free version of the deterministic Theorem \ref{Thm: Large-scale analogue} would more closely parallel the quantum unique ergodicity conjecture; it is likely harder to establish than the probabilistic version.

+For arithmetic surfaces, averaging-free off-diagonal bounds are of significant interest: strong estimates on \( |\langle \psi_{j}, \psi_{k} \psi_{l} \rangle| \) could contribute to a proof of the Lindelöf hypothesis, to which quantum chaos is elegantly connected; see Watson's work on \( L \)-functions \cite{Wat02}.